Biafran War Memories: a digital archive of personal stories, first hand accounts of the 1967-1970 Nigerian Civil War, also known as the Biafran War

 I am a Nigerian-American journalist.
-I was born in the southeastern region of Nigeria, the region that infamously seceded in 1967 to form the short-lived Republic of Biafra.
-The secession led to a brutal three year war known as the Nigerian Biafran War, the Nigerian Civil War or the Biafran War.
+I was born in 1986 in the southeastern region of Nigeria, the region that infamously seceded in 1967 to form the short-lived Republic of Biafra.
+The secession led to a brutal three year war known as the Nigerian Biafran War (the Nigerian Civil War or the Biafran War) that ended when the Biafran forces surrendered to Nigeria in 1970.

 But we must understand history, not forget it.